 Who Is Marilynne Robinson?

 Marilynne Robinson was born in Idaho in 1943.
 She attended Pembroke College, a former women’s college of Brown University.
-She was raised as a Presbyterian but later converted to Congregationalism after reading the works of John Calvin.
+She was raised as a Presbyterian but later she converted to Congregationalism after reading the works of John Calvin.
 Many of her novels have a subtle polemical nature to them, pushing back against Max Weber’s interpretation of Calvinism.
 She was a teacher at the Iowa Writer’s Workshop program from 1991-2016.
-In 1967, she married a writer and professor at UMass Amherst, they had two children together and then divorced in 1989.
+In 1967, she married a writer and professor at University of Massachusetts-Amherst, they had two children together and then divorced in 1989.
 She wrote her great novel Housekeeping while a young mother and the boys slept.
-After it achieved early success thanks a review in the New York Times, she spent twenty years writing literary reviews and other nonfiction accounts before returning to fiction in 2004 with Gilead.
+After it achieved early success thanks to a review in the New York Times, she spent twenty years writing literary reviews and other nonfiction before returning in 2004 with Gilead.

 Today, she lives a solitary life.
 She is divorced with two grown sons.
-She lives in Iowa.
-She remains disciplined about her personal and intellectual curiosities, though her public career and former students keep her away from literature from time to time.
-She remains, for most of the year, in Iowa City but occasionally Marilynne Robinson returns to upstate New York to tend to her grandmotherly duties.
+She lives in Iowa where she remains disciplined with her personal and intellectual curiosities, though her public career and former students often keep her away from writing literature.
+Marilynne Robinson remains for most of the year in Iowa City but occasionally she returns to upstate New York to tend to her grandmotherly duties.

 Robinson, Marilynne.
 Gilead: A Novel.
 Picador: Reprint edition, January 10, 2006.